Curry with a difference! Baked Egg in tomato belly

 You can fill tomato with egg white also.

-Now put 1 spoon chopped onion and pinch of grated ginger over each egg.
+Now put 1 spoon of chopped onion and pinch of grated ginger over each egg.

 Now sprinkle turmeric powder and black pepper over it.